top of page

 Pouchitis, Crohn's disease of the pouch, cuffitis, polyps, and extraintestinal manifestations of inflammatory bowel disease are common inflammatory disorders of the ileal pouch.
 Acute pouchitis is treated with oral antibiotics and chronic pouchitis often requires anti-inflammatory therapy, including the use of biologics.
 Aetiological factors for secondary pouchitis should be evaluated and managed accordingly.
 Crohn's disease of the pouch is usually treated with biologics and its stricturing and fistulising complications can be treated with endoscopy or surgery.
 The underlying cause of cuffitis determines treatment strategies.
 Endoscopic polypectomy is recommended for large, symptomatic inflammatory polyps and polyps in the cuff.
 The management principles of extraintestinal manifestations of IBD in patients with pouches are similar to those in patients without pouches.

 Ananthakrishnan AN, Kaplan GG, Bernstein CN, Burke KE, Lochhead PJ, Sasson AN, Agrawal M, Tion HT, Steinberg J, Kruis W, Steinwurz F, Ahuja V, Ng SC, Rubin DT, Colombel JF, Gearry R, International Organization for the Study of Inflammatory Bowel Diseases.
 IOIBD consensus on lifestyle, behavior, and environmental modification for the management of patients with inflammatory bowel diseases.
-Lancet Gastroenterology and Hepatology 2022; in press.
+Lancet Gastroenterology and Hepatology 2022; Jul;7(7):666-678.

 The external environment plays an important role in the natural history of Crohn’s disease (CD) and ulcerative colitis (UC).
 There is no comprehensive guidance on the role of beneficial lifestyle and behavioral modifications while avoiding adverse influences as part of the treatment of these diseases.